Castlevania: Lords of Shadow – Mirror of Fate: Plot

 Alucard (voiced by Richard Madden) awakens from a tomb with his name engraved upon it in gold lettering.
 He views a gigantic mirror and The Shade from before.
 The Shade shows him that he is now a vampire, turned by Dracula.
 Alucard, suffering from amnesia, believes that his fate is to slay Dracula.
 Alucard journeys through the Castle and encounters The Daemon Lord Rebuilt (voiced by Richard Ridings), a cyborg Chimaera who hates Alucard.
 The Daemon Lord easily defeats the weakened Alucard and burns him in the sunlight before dropping him off the tower.
 Alucard is barely saved by dropping into a pool of water (created by Simon solving a puzzle earlier) that extinguishes him.

 Alucard journeys back up the tower and saves Simon twice, once from deadly puppets and the second time from a spinning carousel.
 Dracula witnesses this both times.
-After gaining more strength and powers (A bat form and a wolf form) Alucard slays The Daemon Lord and enters the throne room.
+After gaining more strength and powers (a bat form and a wolf form) Alucard slays The Daemon Lord and enters the throne room.
 He encounters Simon and Dracula.
 Simon and Alucard fight Dracula and seem to be winning.
 However, Dracula infects Simon with darkness and he turns on Alucard.
 Alucard cures Simon and the two defeat The Dark Lord.
 Alucard restrains Dracula and exclaims that Simon must deal the killing blow.
-Simon does and Dracula dissolves.
-Alucard muses on the way Dracula died means that Dracula probably isn't fully dead and tells Simon that The Shade wants Simon's necklace, "as it didn't belong to your father and it doesn't belong to you."
-The Necklace is revealed to be a shard of the mirror, Now revealed to be The Mirror Of Fate, and has been manipulating the Belmonts.
-Simon once more asks Alucard's true identity but Alucard leaves without words.
+Simon does, and Dracula dissolves.
+Alucard muses that the way Dracula died means that Dracula probably isn't fully dead, and tells Simon that The Shade wants Simon's necklace, "as it didn't belong to your father and it doesn't belong to you."
+The Necklace is revealed to be a shard of the mirror, now revealed to be The Mirror Of Fate, which has been manipulating the Belmonts.
+Simon once more asks Alucard's true identity but Alucard leaves without a word.